Frequently Asked Questions

 Is there anyone BridgeCare doesn't see?

 BridgeCare does not deny patients because of their age, race, religion, sexual orientation, economic status, or employment status.
 We also do not deny anyone for pre-existing conditions of any kind.
 BridgeCare see all conditions and all forms of qualifying discharges.
 BridgeCare physicians focus only on discharge services and provide this service during the critical period when a patient is moving between two settings.
 The starting setting must be one of the following: inpatient admission, partial admission, inpatient psychiatry admission, observation care, or inpatient rehab.
-The patient can be going home, nursing home, assisted living, or to a friend or family home.
+The patient can be going home, to a nursing home, to assisted living, or to a friend or family home.

 What if I need help and I'm traveling?